LightBuzz/Hololens-Pokemon-Go/README.md

 * [Read the step-by-step tutorial](http://lightbuzz.com/pokemon-go-hololens/)

 ## Contributors
 * Michael Miropoulos from [LightBuzz](http://lightbuzz.com)
 * Vangos Pterneas from [LightBuzz](http://lightbuzz.com) - Microsoft MVP

+## License
+You are free to use these libraries in personal and commercial projects by attributing the original creator of Vitruvius.
+Licensed under [Apache v2 License](https://github.com/LightBuzz/hololens-pokemon-go/blob/master/LICENSE).